Does Medicare Cover Januvia or Trulicity?

 - Joint discomfort

-If you experience any side effects, make your doctor aware.
+If you experience any side effects, contact your doctor immediately.

 Get recommendations based on what's important to you, and compare them to your existing plan.